 iPads for artists

+If you're studying the visual arts, it's likely you're considering an iPad as your primary or secondary computing device.
 Since the launch of the first Apple Pencil, the iPad has become a tool for artists to create so many different types of digital artwork.
 Apple improved on the experience when they introduced the Apple Pencil 2, and that's the model that works with the iPad Pro and iPad Air.

 It really is the perfect accessory to the iPad and both the Air and Pro have a place on the side of the iPad where the Apple Pencil 2 can magnetically attach and charge, so you never have to be without your Pencil.